May 23, 2016

 Winship 5K breaks donation record as cancer patients stage race indoors

-Bad weather on Saturday forced the cancellation of the 5th annual Winship Win the Fight 5K, but Winship patients being treated at Emory University Hospital carried on with the spirit and enthusiasm of the race indoors.
+Bad weather forced the cancellation of the 5th annual Winship Win the Fight 5K, but Winship patients being treated at Emory University Hospital carried on with the spirit and enthusiasm of the race indoors.

 Oct.
 1, 2015